Understanding Bookkeeping Basics

 |---|---|---|---|

-| Section 179 | Full cost up to limit | 100% in Year 1 | Small businesses buying equipment |
+| Annual Investment Allowance | Full cost up to £1m limit | 100% in Year 1 | Small businesses buying equipment |

-| Bonus Depreciation (80% 2024) | 80% of cost | Remaining over time | New or used assets with quick ROI |
+| Full expensing (current rate) | 80% of cost | Remaining over time | New or used assets with quick ROI |

-For $100,000 equipment, Section 179 gives a $100,000 immediate deduction.
-MACRS Year 1 yields just $20,000.
+For £100,000 equipment, Annual Investment Allowance | Up togives a £100,000 immediate deduction. writing-down allowances yield in Year 1 just £20,000.
 This difference lowers taxable income right away.

 Set up QuickBooks fixed asset manager with these steps: add the asset under fixed assets, enter cost and purchase date, select depreciation method, run reports monthly.
 A trucking company used this to claim deductions on vehicles.
 Their bookkeeper tracked mileage and maintenance for full tax credits.